Assured Shorthold Tenancy Agreement 2020

 - The tenants’ responsibilities, such as paying council tax and maintaining the property

-There are other covenants and obligations you may want to consider including, such as:
+Other covenants and obligations you may want to consider:

 - How and when you will review rent